Define your objective and your target

 Is email warmup still necessary for deliverability?

-Traditional email warmup has become less effective since spam filters started using AI (January 2026).
-The essentials are having a properly configured domain (SPF, DKIM, DMARC) and sending quality emails to relevant contacts.
+Traditional warmup has become less effective since spam filters started using AI models, roughly from early 2026.
+What matters now is a properly configured domain (SPF, DKIM, DMARC) and sending quality emails to contacts who actually want to hear from you.